Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Mathematical Models

 \subsection{Modeling Traffic Participants}

-We consider a general traffic system containing a deterministic \gls{ev} and multiple uncertain opponent participants.
+From the ego perspective, uncertainty mainly originates from the lack of knowledge of its opponents.
+In this sense, we consider a general traffic system containing a deterministic \gls{ev} and $M\!\in\!\mathbb{Z}^+$ uncertain opponent participants.
 Without losing generality, we assume all opponent participants are vehicles (\glspl{ov}).
-The \gls{ev} is described as the following deterministic discrete-time dynamic model~\cite{brudigam2021stochastic},
+The \gls{ev} is described as the following deterministic dynamic model, as commonly used in the literature~\cite{brudigam2021stochastic},